DanielGoldenberg0/Covid-Severity-Algorithm/README.md

 * Severe

 ## Read & Write to Excel File
-The program can reads the patient's information from a spreadsheet and then writes the result back to the file.
+The program can read the patient's information from a spreadsheet and then writes the result back to the file.
 Can do this for each patient automatically